 Background to the potential changes

-The government is proposing to make changes to the way that local government is organised with plans to replace the current system of councils with new bigger unitary councils.
+The government is proposing to make changes to the way that local government is organised, with plans to replace the current system of councils with new unitary councils.

-Because any new unitary council would be much bigger than we are now, we are also considering what, if any, local arrangements could be put in place to make sure that residents' voices are heard on local decisions.
-Assets such as parks and community facilities could also be managed very locally in the future.
+Because any new unitary council would be much bigger than we are now, we considered what, if any, local arrangements could be put in place to make sure that residents' voices are heard on local decisions.

 Differences between parish councils and neighbourhood area committees